VeraSafe Services Privacy Notice

 • VeraSafe Netherlands BV;

-• VeraSafe South Africa (Pty) Ltd.;
+• VeraSafe South Africa (Pty) Ltd.; and

 • VeraSafe United Kingdom Ltd.